FINANCIAL AID AWARD TYPES

 This scholarship is only for people who cannot access federal financial aid and who worked on the frontlines during the COVID-19 pandemic.
 The candidate must be eligible for acceptance into a certificate or associate degree program and cannot have earned an associate or bachelor’s degree in any country.

 Full scholarship requirements and application instructions are available at michiganecho.org.

 Michigan Reconnect is a scholarship program that pays for students age 25 and older to attend their in-district community college and offers a large tuition discount if students attend an out-of-district community college.
+For those who are 21-24 years of age, Reconnect Expansion is available for a limited time.
+Student 21-24 must apply by November 15, 2024.
 Students can use the scholarship to complete an associate degree or a skill certificate program.
 Visit our Michigan Reconnect web page for more information.

 Futures for Frontliners